Big Brother Canada season 7: Summary

 Following Kailyn's eviction, the HouseGuests stuck it out in the Buzzkilled 2.0 Head of Household competition.
 In this competition, HouseGuests must wait for the buzzer to sound.
 Once it does, they must hit their button.
 Throughout the competition, Big Brother will make them offers to lure them away from their button, including pizza and Have cards to avoid being Have-Nots.
 The last HouseGuest to ring in for each round will be eliminated.
 The last HouseGuest standing will be the new Head of Household.
 Dane was the winner.
 Adam, Cory, and Damien became Have-Nots for the week.
 Distrust between the guys and the girls of "The Eight" caused paranoia within the alliance, and they began to turn on each other.
 On Day 21, Dane nominated Chelsea and Kyra for eviction.
 On Day 22, the nominees, joined by Mark, Samantha, and Cory, put it all on the line in the Comp Beast Hall of Fame Power of Veto competition.
 In this competition, HouseGuests competed head-to-head.
 In each match, they must put on their medal, crawl under their hurdles, and cross their balance beam.
 They must then toss five rings onto their pegs in order to complete one lap.
 The first HouseGuest to complete three laps will win the match and eliminate their opponent.
 The winner of the final race will win the Power of Veto.
 Cory was the winner.
 On Day 24, Cory decided not to use the Power of Veto.
 On Day 27, Chelsea was evicted by a 9-0 vote.
 Arisa then informed the HouseGuests of the Double Eviction.
 Immediately after, the HouseGuests recalled in the Before or After Head of Household competition.
 In this competition, HouseGuests were read a series of events that have taken place this season.
 They must determine whether the first event took place before or after the second event.
 An incorrect answer resulted in elimination.
 The last HouseGuest standing will be the new Head of Household.
 Adam was the winner.
 He immediately nominated Eddie and Kiera for eviction.
 Eddie and Kiera, accompanied by Anthony, Estefania, and Mark, then got mazed and confused in the Spaced Out Power of Veto competition.
 In this competition, HouseGuests must stand and lean on their disc in order to maneuver their ball through their maze.
 The first HouseGuest to move their ball through the maze to hit their button will win the Power of Veto.
 Kiera was the winner.
 At the Veto Meeting, Kiera took herself off the block, and Adam named Kyra as the replacement nominee.
-On Day 27, Eddie was evicted by a 8-0 vote.
+On Day 27, Eddie was evicted by an 8-0 vote.